ccamp83/VMRclamp/README.md

 Usage:

 1. Download all
-2. Open as a project in Unity (programmed in v2018.4.22f1)
+2. Open as a project in Unity
 3. Build as WebGL<br/>
 	3.1.
 File > Build Settings...<br/>
 	3.2.
 Drag the following scenes and arrage them in this order